dcmi/dctap/TAPprimer.md

 |||dct:extent|Pages|xsd:decimal|
 |||sdo:isbn|ISBN|xsd:string

 If, however, your metadata will have additional information about some elements, such as the Author and Publisher in this example, those need to be described in shapes.
-Instead of a simple string, a shape is used when your metadata A shape holds the set of statement templates that will be used to describe the element, which means that the Author can be described with properties like `foaf:name` and `foaf:mailbox`.
+Instead of a simple string, a shape is used when your metadata describes more than one type of thing.
+A shape holds the set of statement templates that will be used to describe the element, which means that the Author can be described with properties like `foaf:name` and `foaf:mailbox`.
 The statement templates that describe the shape are defined in DCTAP with a `shapeID`.
 The `valueShape` is the connection between a property and a shape in the table.

 ### Value shape